2026 FIFA World Cup Host

-This will be the first time Canada’s to host or co-host the FIFA World Cup, Whereas Mexico has become the first country to host or co-host the men’s World Cups three times.
+This will be the first time Canada to host or co-host the FIFA World Cup, Whereas Mexico has become the first country to host or co-host the men’s World Cups three times.
+The United States bid beat their rival bid by Morocco during the final vote at the 68th FIFA Congress in Moscow.

 Here is a detailed summary list that will clarify the 2026 FIFA World Cup Host Selection Qualification and Venues of the USA, Canada, and Mexico.

-2026 FIFA World Cup Host Selection and Venues
+2026 FIFA World Cup Venues and Cities

-The qualification process for the 2026 FIFA World Cup is not yet to be decided but there are slots as follows.
+The qualification process for the FIFA World Cup 26 is not yet to be decided but there are slots as follows.
 The FIFA Council is ready to decide which will be the host for this tournament.

 Confederation | Available slots in finals | Teams started | Qualifying start date | Qualifying end date |